skramm/homog2d/docs/homog2d_algorithms.md

 # 3 - Polyline splitting by a line

-The loop iterates on each of the segments of the polyline and checks if there is an intersection.
+The loop iterates on each of the segments of the polyline and checks for intersection with the line.

-If there has been one previously, then we just add the current point to the current point set vector.
+- For input open polyline, we add the current point to the current output set
-If not, the loop moves on, but
+- For input closed polyline, we do that only if an intersection previously.

-  - if there has been an intersection detected previously, we add the current point to current point set vector.
+Then we check for an intersection on current (oriented) segment, defined by (pt1,pt2).
-  - if not, we keep track of the current point (so we can add it to the final set, in case some intersections occured).
+If we find one, several situations need to be considered.

-At each intersection:
+First we check if the intersection point is the same as one of the points pt1 or pt2. case A: it is equal to pt1 case B: it is equal to pt2 case C: neither

-1 - add the current intersection point to the current point set vector 2 - Create a new Polyline with that set an push it to the output set 3 - Clear the current point set vector and add to it the current intersection point
+...TODO...

 After all the segments have been parsed, we need to add to the output set the final Polyline made of the rest of the points